How the Experts Compare Prices

 Other valuable considerations include quality of packaging, speed/cost of shipping and reputation of the supplier.

-The pros know that they can't compare every item from every supplier to see who has the best prices, so they select the items they use in quantity as a basis for comparison.
+The experts know that they can't compare prices online for every item from every supplier to see who has the best prices, so they select the items they use in quantity as a basis for comparison.
 The items that they choose are items that should be identical from every supplier.
 If they were shopping in a new supermarket, they might decide that double-A large eggs and the large cans of Alpo dog food are identical, in every store.
 They might compare these well-known items to get an initial idea of the pricing structure of each seller.
 Later on, they will compare in more detail.

-In our field, one of the most commonly compared items is Swarovski beads, because of their great uniformity.
+In our field, one of the most commonly compared jewelry-making items is Swarovski beads, because of their great uniformity.
 Beaders know that a Swarovski 6mm bicone bead in crystal color, purchased from any reliable supplier, is identical--all you have to compare is the price.

 Now, let's compare the price between suppliers.
 Because each supplier may load different quantities of beads into their packages, comparing the cost of each package gets us nowhere.
 What we need to do is to compare the